Health Education Program

 If you don't see the language you want in our current list, please contact us.

-If we do not have an educator who speaks you language, we may still have written and visual resources in your language We will work with your group to try to make sure you can still access health information you want.
+If we do not have an educator who speaks your language, we can provide you written and visual resources in your language.
+We will work with you and your group to try to make sure you can still access health information you want.

 3. Pick your health topic(s)